Dynamic EMT Resume Examples to Use

 Use a resume summary if you’re currently an EMT and have incredible on-the-job work experience, skills and career highlights to “wow” a prospective employer.

-Use a resume objective if you are an entry-level EMT, changing careers or you lack direct EMT experience, but you have the drive and passion for the EMT field.
+Use a resume objective if you are an entry-level EMT, changing careers or you lack direct EMT experience, but have training for the field, and can display drive and passion.

-Either way, make sure the wording really makes you memorable and stand out from the other job applicants.
-Think of this section as your “elevator pitch” for your qualifications, featuring your top skills and experience relevant to the job.
+Whichever option you choose, summary and objective, think of this section as your “elevator pitch” for your qualifications, featuring your top skills and experiences relevant to the job.

 This is how an experienced EMT resume summary should look: